Sibal (car) explained

 Nissan Patrol (4W60)

 Sibal (pronounced as /ko/) was a South Korean automotive brand.
-It was the first passenger vehicle produced in South Korea, from May 1955 to August 1963.
-The word Sibal means 'inception' or 'beginning'.[1]
+It was the first South Korea passenger vehicle, produced from May 1955 to August 1963.
+Sibal means 'inception' or 'beginning'.[1]

-The first Sibal was hand-built by brothers Choi Mu-seong, Choi Hae-seong and Choi Soon-seong, based on the famous Willys Jeep.
+The first Sibal was hand-built by brothers Choi Mu-seong, Choi Hae-seong and Choi Soon-seong, based on the Willys Jeep.
 Initial demands for Sibal were low.
-However, after winning a presidential award, production began to flourish.[2]
+However, after winning a presidential award, demand flourished.[2]

 First produced in 1955, the Sibal was initially hand-built using mostly imported parts, and a body shell made from old oil drums.
 Based on the Willys Jeep, production was slow until the vehicle gained a presidential award, whereupon it became a relatively popular choice for Korean taxi firms.

-In 1962 the Korean government instigated The Automobile Industry Protection Act, forcing foreign manufacturers to create partnerships with existing automotive companies.
-As a result early versions of companies such as Kia, SsangYong and others gained cheap inroads to Korea, and the Sibal was discontinued in 1963.
+In 1962 the Korean government enacted The Automobile Industry Protection Act, forcing foreign manufacturers to partner with indigenous automotive companies.
+As a result early versions of companies such as Kia, SsangYong and others gained inroads.
+The Sibal was discontinued in 1963.

 See also